Tesfa8186/PWA-Challenge-Text-Editor/README.md

 ## Test

-- Testing of this application could be: `locally at  http://localhost:3000/` OR
+- Testing of this application could be locally at `http://localhost:3000/` OR
 - On the Links section click `URL Heroku App Link` to start the browser.
 - Regularly, clear site data is required on local storage upon testing offline.